gunpinyo/phometa/README.md

 ```
 import Signal exposing (Address)

-import Flex exposing (row, column, flexDiv, fullbleed)
 import Html exposing (Html, button, text)
-import Html.Events exposing (onClick)

-import Models.Package exposing (Package)
+import Models.RepoModel exposing (Package)
 import Models.Model exposing (Model)
 ```

-note on example of defined modules in this case `Models.Model` depends on `Model.Packages` so it must come after, but if there are modules which are not depend to each other, we are free to any on them first
+in this case `Models.Model` depends on `Model.RepoModel` so it must come after, but if there are modules which are not depend to each other, we are free to any on them first